 This is when that contrasting thread come in handy.
 Put a few tiny drops of glue on the edge of your circle.
 I line up my seam with the edge of the circle, working in about 2" sections, use an iron to set the glue and move on to the next section until you make it all the way around the circle.

 Trim away excess leaving about 1" overlap.
 Tuck the over lap inside the other end.
 After you get it in just the right spot add a tiny drop of glue inside to hold it in place until stitched.

-Line up those pressed lines with the lines on the template
+Line up the pressed lines with the lines on the template

-glue baste down the stems leaving the top longer than needed and not glued
+Glue baste the stems leaving the top longer than needed and not glued.

-position your leaves and press to dry glue.
-The pin is place in the middle where the two leaves intersect
+Position your leaves then press them with an iron to dry glue.
+Next place a pin in the middle where the two leaves intersect.

 Line up the pressing lines on the circle and the Dresden, using one drop of glue at each pressed line to secure.